Navigating the Promo Video Pricing Landscape

 How We Assessed Production Cost

 In preparation, we reviewed over 50 companies from 13 countries in the space to provide a comprehensive analysis and what you can expect to pay for promo video production.
-Our team sent out inquiries to dozens of freelancers and agencies of all sizes to assess the cost of a promo video in 2023.
-We asked a series of questions using our knowledge of production cost and based the inquiry on two example projects.

 How Much Does a Promo Video Cost?